SharePoint/sp-dev-docs/docs/solution-guidance/SharePoint-pages-and-the-page-model.md

 |~sitecollection/&lt;abc&gt;.master|http://&lt;siteColl&gt;/&lt;abc&gt;.master|

 > [!NOTE]
 > The dynamic tokens in content placeholders correspond to server-side API properties and methods.
-When using remote provisioning, write code in CSOM or REST.To learn more about dynamic tokens and SharePoint URLs, see  [URLs and Tokens in SharePoint 2013](http://msdn.microsoft.com/library/161418d7-8123-4c4e-91a1-97e43c17f0e6.aspx).
-Add-ins for SharePoint use some tokens that apply to site URLs.
+When using remote provisioning, write code in CSOM or REST.To learn more about dynamic tokens and SharePoint URLs, see [URLs and tokens in SharePoint](../general-development/urls-and-tokens-in-sharepoint.md).
+SharePoint Add-ins use some tokens that apply to site URLs.

 ## Web part pages and wiki pages